apache/druid/docs/ingestion/kafka-ingestion.md

 If you are using an older version, refer to the [Apache Kafka upgrade guide](https://kafka.apache.org/documentation/#upgrade).
 :::

-When you enable the Kafka indexing service, you can configure supervisors on the Overlord to manage the creation and lifetime of Kafka indexing tasks.
+When you enable the Apache Kafka indexing service, you can configure supervisors on the Overlord to manage the creation and lifetime of Apache Kafka indexing tasks.

+The supervisor oversees the state of the indexing tasks to coordinate handoffs, manage failures, and ensure that scalability and replication requirements are maintained.

 Kafka indexing tasks read events using Kafka partition and offset mechanism to guarantee exactly-once ingestion.
-The supervisor oversees the state of the indexing tasks to coordinate handoffs, manage failures, and ensure that scalability and replication requirements are maintained.

-This topic contains configuration information for the Kafka indexing service supervisor for Apache Druid.
+This topic contains configuration information for the Apache Kafka indexing service supervisor for Apache Druid.

 ## Setup

 To use the Kafka indexing service, you must first load the `druid-kafka-indexing-service` extension on both the Overlord and the MiddleManager.
 See [Loading extensions](../configuration/extensions.md) for more information.

-## Supervisor spec configuration
+## `spec`

-This section outlines the configuration properties that are specific to the Apache Kafka streaming ingestion method.
-For configuration properties shared across all streaming ingestion methods supported by Druid, see [Supervisor spec](supervisor.md#supervisor-spec).
+This section outlines the configuration properties that are specific to supervisor-led streaming ingestion for Apache Kafka.

+For configuration properties shared across all streaming ingestion methods supported by Druid, see [supervisor spec](supervisor.md#spec).

 The following example shows a supervisor spec for the Kafka indexing service: